r-syst/databases/r-syst::fungi/README.md

 * a fasta file (with suffix .fas)
 * a character file (with suffix .char)

-For each specimen, the character file s an exel file containing the sequence id of the fasta file and their corresponding taxonomic ranks.
+For each amplified region, the character file s an exel file containing the sequence id of the fasta file and their corresponding taxonomic ranks.
 The exel file is a tab as separators within a row.
 Each column corresponds to a taxonomic rank, as follows:
 * Order
 * Family